Civic Health

 Civic Health Funding

-All certified Civic Health Champions are eligible to request Civic Health Funding once per school year that can be used to support their Youth and Government delegations.
+All certified Civic Health Champions are eligible for Civic Health Funding that can be used to support their Youth and Government delegations.